Coronavirus latest updates and essential information

 If you are unsure if you should be self-isolating, or if you do not know where you can go, you can contact Healthline for free on 0800 358 5453.

-What about ordering food
+What about ordering food?

-Although the ministry advises people in self-isolation having visitors to their home, they say it is okay for friends, family or delivery drivers to drop off food.
+Although the ministry advises people in self-isolation against having visitors to their home, they say it is okay for friends, family or delivery drivers to drop off food.

-But meal delivery companies are offering contactless options as coronavirus fears spread.
+as coronavirus fears spread.

 Uber Eats NZ said in an email to customers: "We understand that you may be relying more on food delivery right now.
 If you prefer, you can leave a note in the Uber Eats app to ask your delivery person to leave your food at the door."